CONCEPT DOCUMENT © Ed Broadbent 2026. Independent work product | All rights reserved | edbroadbent.info

 No peer-governed national harm reduction information system exists globally

 EU Early Warning System (EUDA), DIMS (Netherlands, since 1992), TEDI (20 NGOs, 13 countries), WEDINOS (Wales): all place governance with government or research institutions.
 Peers serve in advisory or staffing roles, never governance.
 A peer-governed Hub would be the first.
+However, analogous community-led monitoring (CLM) frameworks in HIV/TB services (UNAIDS, 2022; INPUD, 2023) demonstrate that structural community leadership of monitoring cycles produces measurable gains in trust, timeliness, and service access, providing instructive precedent for the Hub model.

-EU EWS · DIMS/Trimbos · TEDI · WEDINOS
+EU EWS · DIMS/Trimbos · TEDI · WEDINOS · UNAIDS CLM · INPUD

 Critical: Jan 2026